 An Apple car is probably the most audacious and unexpected thing on this list, and yet surprisingly, it’s been widely reported on.
 What’s more, CEO Tim Cook isn’t even denying it.
 Rumours caught fire in early 2015, claiming that Apple had hundreds of people working on an electric car known as Project Titan, and the hits kept coming.

 Uncovered emails suggested that Apple was looking for a facility to test self-driving cars – potentially a later goal after launching an initial electric car – and a report said that Apple had "committed" to the project and aimed to finalise it by 2019.
 In 2016, the project lead reportedly left, but Apple supposedly has more and more people working on Titan, and potentially loads of cash invested.
-The rumour mill has been very quiet until recently, when analyst Ming-Chi Kuo suggested that it’s still happening for an expected 2023-2025 release.
+The rumour mill had been very quiet until recently, when analyst Ming-Chi Kuo suggested that it’s still happening for an expected 2023-2025 release.

 Will we be driving Apple cars in a few years?
 Quite possibly.
 Well, at least those of us who can afford it.
 Be sure to read our Apple Car preview for the latest rumours and reports on the subject.